BPF Co-Founder John Smart's talk, at World Future 2012 in Toronto.

 Should any brain preservation technology be proven to work, we will make every effort to help that technology become as affordable and legally available as possible, for use in hospitals, hospices, and homes around the world.
 For more on what this might look like, please see our institutional vision.

 For those who have not considered brain preservation before, we want to help people understand why inexpensively preserving their memories and identity upon their biological death, for possible future revival of either, is of great potential value for themselves, their loved ones, and society.
-For many, this understanding may require a slight reimagining of the nature, value, and future of memories and self in society, a recognition of themselves as collectors of unique and valuable experiences and "patterns" that improve as their biology, society and technology improve.
+For many, this understanding may require a slight reimagining of the nature, value, and future of memories and self in society.
+A new social awareness comes when we recognize ourselves as not merely physical but also informational organisms.
+We are each special collections of unique and valuable experiences and "patterns", carried in our biology, society and technology.
+By consciously stewarding these patterns, by daily choosing which thoughts, memories, and behaviors are truly "us," and what information we want to represent us, both now and in the future, we can best continue to improve ourselves and our communities.
 By such efforts we hope to do our small part to help each of us better appreciate the gift of life and realize the fullest extent and potential of our humanity.

 For those able to help increase either the Technology Prize purse, our Competitor Evaluation Fund, our Operating Budget, or our long-term Endowment, please consider making a small donation today.
 Every dollar helps.
 Thank you.